What is ‘Special Educational Needs’?

 - Contributing to the in-service training of staff, liaising with external agencies including an educational psychology service and other support agencies, medical and social services and voluntary bodies

 If a parent or class teacher is anxious about a child the school will take action.
-After discussion with all concerned a Concern Form (1) will be completed and submitted to the Principal.
-The Principal will arrange to observe the child in the class and revue specific examples of the child's work if pertinent to the need.
+After discussion with all concerned, a Concern Form (1) will be completed and submitted to the Principal.
+The Principal will arrange to observe the child in the class and revue specific examples of the child’s work if pertinent to the need.
 The Principal will meet with the parents to discuss the concern.
-If necessary the parents will be asked to have a full educational psychologists report carried out.
+If necessary the parents will be asked to have a full educational psychologist report carried out.

 The Principal, working in conjunction with the parents, staff will put into place an IEP for the child with specific review targets and review dates.
 The child will be involved in drawing up this plan and parents will receive a copy.
 The school will keep parents fully involved with everything that is happening.

 - What special help the child will get.

 - Who will give the child that help?